GemeenteNijmegen/component-library/docs/01-Overview.md

 * A code and documentation deliverable for implementation by a third party development agency.
 * A reference document for different teams, to ensure consistency between sites and/or platforms.

+Built upon [MDB framework](https://mdbootstrap.com/legacy/4.3.2/) with custom styling specific for Nijmegen.

 ## Component listing

-On the left the component listing is presented which shows the available components in this library.
+On the left-side you see all the components which are marked to be used by Nijmegen based on the components from the [MDB framework](https://mdbootstrap.com/legacy/4.3.2/) and styled specific for Nijmegen to create a consistent look-and-feel.

 When a component has multiple visual representations, it will act as a folder marked with an arrow in front of the components name.
 Unfolding such a component will list the various versions which can be viewed separately.